prove-ai/observability-pipeline/docs/ADVANCED_SETUP.md

 ### Getting Started

 1. **[Quick Start Guide](guides/quick-start.md)**
    Fast-track setup for new users.
-Deploy the full stack with one command, send your first trace, and optionally integrate LLM inference monitoring. **Start here if you're new to the pipeline.**
+Deploy the full stack with one command, send your first trace, and integrate LLM inference monitoring. **Start [here](guides/quick-start.md) if you're new to the pipeline.**

 ### Core Setup Guides